 (1) Prostration – done while taking refuge in and reciting the names of the 35 Confession Buddhas and 8 Medicine Buddhas.
 Serkong Rinpoche said you just recite all the names in a round.
 It isn’t that with each name, you do one prostration.
 You just go through the round of reciting the names, and while doing that you’re prostrating.
 Otherwise you can get very confused and quite hung up trying to coordinate the prostrations and the names.
 In some other traditions, while doing prostration you recite a seven-limb prayer.
 In fact, there are many different variations of things you can recite while doing prostration.
 Ultimately, I don’t think it makes any difference.
 You just do whatever is the particular lineage of practice of ngondro that you’re following.

 (2 & 3) Mandala offering together with refuge and bodhichitta – these second and third ngondro practices are done together in the Gelug tradition.
-You offering a mandala while reciting not only the standard mandala offering verse, but adding each time the standard verse for refuge and bodhichitta.
+You offer a mandala while reciting not only the standard mandala offering verse, but adding each time the standard verse for refuge and bodhichitta.
 In some other lineages, these two practices are done separately.

 (4) Water bowls – you fill and offer 100,000 of them with pure, clean water.